 If your kid won’t take it from you, let ’em take it from one of their own.
 Hell, you take it from one of their own.
 If you believe in yourself, you will know how to deliver an inspirational speech to your kid.
 If you don’t, just keep practicing!
-Also, shout out to the dad who perfectly set the kid up to deliver the ultimate attaboy for every training wheel-hating kid.
-If they don’t play this before every Balance Bike World Championships, someone should lose their job.
+Also, shout out to the dad who perfectly set up the kid to deliver the ultimate attaboy for every training wheel–hating kid.

 Choice Quote: “Thumbs up, everybody!
 For rock and roll!”

-An important lesson for your kid, who almost certainly will face an opponent (or teammate for that matter) who is bigger, stronger, and/or faster than them.
+An important lesson for your kid, who almost certainly will face an opponent (or teammate for that matter) who is bigger, stronger, and/or faster than they are.
 Physically speaking.
 Your kid will long-divide circles around that goon!
 Sidebar — when did high school football coaches all become motivational as hell?

 Choice Quote: “They’re bigger.
 They got athletes, they got guys going to Division 1 schools.
 All right?
 We can see that and so can everybody else.
 But nobody can see the intangible in us … be the intangible tonight!”

-When everyone deserves credit: Drew Brees’s Speech After Breaking Dan Marino’s Record
+9. Drew Brees’ Speech After Breaking Dan Marino’s Record

-If your kid gets a little arrogant on the field, show them this video.
-Drew Brees set the record for most passing yards in a season in 2011, and he gave a speech to his coaches and teammates after the game.
-Ever humble, he exhaustively lists every person who helped him along the way, from his teammates to the equipment managers.
+In 2011, Drew Brees set the record for most passing yards in a season, and gave this speech to his coaches and teammates after the game.
+Ever humble, Brees exhaustively lists every person who helped him along the way, from his teammates to the equipment managers.
 He also finds time to get in a ball joke.
 What a professional.

-When the Coach Needs a Pep Talk: Darrel Green’s Hall of Fame Speech
+10. Darrel Green’s NFL Hall of Fame Speech

 Green’s NFL Hall of Fame acceptance speech is remembered as one of the most passionate of all time.
-It’s sure to motivate your kid, and it has a great reminder for you too.
+It’s absolutely riveting — and full of excellent advice for parents and children alike.
 Plus, it rhymes, so it’s easy to remember.

 Choice Quote: “They said, ‘No,’ and he said, ‘Go.’
 The best encouragement you can ever get in life is when a dad encourages his son.
 Encourage your son.
 That’s what he did for us.”

-Yes, it’s from a movie, which violates this list’s only rule; Herb Brooks’ speech before the 1980 Men’s U.S. Olympic hockey team pulled off the Miracle on Ice happened behind closed doors.
+Yes, this speech is from a movie, which violates this list’s only rule.
+Herb Brooks’ speech before the 1980 Men’s U.S. Olympic hockey team pulled off the Miracle on Ice happened behind closed doors.
 But none of that matters because Junior can’t lose — not this game, not tonight.
-Also because Miracle led to this kid reciting Brooks’ speech.
-Woah, inspiration-ception.
+Also, because Miracle led to this kid reciting Brooks’ speech.